-- Hostel Prices: Dorm rooms begin at $33 USD per night while private rooms start at $88 USD per night.
+- Hostel Prices: There are only a few options here, and prices are very high.
+Dorm rooms are $39 USD per night while private rooms start at $150 USD per night for a double room.

-- Budget Hotel Prices: Most budget hotels are under $120 USD per night for a double room.
+- Budget Hotel Prices: Most budget hotels are under $130 USD per night for a double room.

 Top Things to Do